Taxonomy of Autumn Joy Sedum:

 breaks down Autumn Joy sedums.
 The genus is Sedum

-While these clump-forming stonecrop plants (roughly 2 x 2) are noted for their succulent foliage, Autumn Joy sedum bears an unusual flower well worth growing in its own right.
+While these clump-forming stonecrop plants (roughly 2 feet by 2 feet) are noted for their succulent foliage, Autumn Joy sedum bears an unusual flower well worth growing in its own right.
 Flowers are massed together in heads that are 3" or more across.
 Autumn Joy sedum's flowers can be yellow, orange, red, or pink and appear in late summer-early fall.
 The leaves, which grow in whorls, are sometimes variegated

 and range in color from bluish-green or greenish-yellow to reddish-pink or almost off-white.